wintechis/blast/docs/syntax.md

 # Grammar <!-- omit in toc -->

-This document describes in BLAST's grammar using [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
+This document describes in BLAST's grammar using the [Extended Backus-Naur Format (EBNF)](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form).
 As all blocks get translated into JavaScript the resulting language is a subset of JS.
 Documentation for JavaScript functions used by BLAST's blocks can be found in the [jsdoc](../docs/jsdoc).

 - [1.
 EBNF](#1-ebnf)
 - [2.
 Notation](#2-notation)
 - [3.
 Terminal Symbols](#3-terminal-symbols)
 - [4.
 Example program EBNF](#4-example-program-ebnf)

-This grammar of BLAST uses the [W3C's Extended Backus-Naur Form (EBNF)](https://www.w3.org/TR/2010/REC-xquery-20101214/#EBNFNotation)
+The grammar of BLAST is described in the Extended Backus-Naur Form (EBNF) used by the W3C.
+An informal definition of the W3C EBNF format is available at http://www.w3.org/TR/REC-xml/#sec-notation.
+Note that the W3C EBNF is *not* the same as the ISO EBNF format defined in [ISO/IEC 14977:1996](https://www.iso.org/standard/26153.html).

 The EBNF notation is described in more detail in [2 Notation ](#2-notation).